EmaMule/Computer-Vision/README.md

 Everything was done using Pytorch Lightning in the Google Colab environment.

-Everything is available in the CVUSA.ipynb file.
+Everything is available in the CVUSA.ipynb file, where we explain step by step our work (in a report-like format).

 ![Example Match](./imgs/MatchExample.jpeg)